 When the Arduino is powered on, it will run the last program that was installed on it.
 If you don’t want it to go, don’t turn it on.

 The Arduino normally runs the Blink program right out of the package.
-If you want to “reset” it, you may simply load that and call it a day.
+If you want to “reset” it, you may simply load that and you’re done.

 Alternatively, you might use a loop program with a sleep button.

 However, if you’ve been tinkering with the USB bootloader through the pins, you’ll have to reboot the bootloader.
-However, if you’ve been uploading programs through USB or directly utilizing a compiler, uploading Blink or another dummy program to reset it should be no problem.
+If you’ve been uploading programs through USB or directly utilizing a compiler, uploading Blink or another dummy program to reset it should be no problem.

 How to reset or clear Arduino Uno board memory?